 What common kinds of alternative might the designer encounter and in each case what considerations should guide the designer in arriving at the preferred choice?

 When you create new databases, you will often hear phrases such as

-- This database really needs to be normalized
+- Question: Does this database really need to be normalized?

-- We need to split up these tables.
+- Do we need to split up these tables?

-- This table needs to be dissected into component parts.
+- Does this table need to be dissected into component parts?

 These are referring to a methodology that makes using relational tables much easier and more flexible.